SBA 7(a) and SBA Community Advantage Loans

 SBA 7(a) or Community Advantage loan requirements

 If you believe in your idea and your plan, but do not currently meet bank loan requirements, you may be a candidate for a 7(a) or Community Advantage loan.
 Here are some general things to keep in mind before deciding to apply.
-If you meet some or all of the SBA 7(a) loan requirements, you are a good candidate for the program:
+If you meet some or all of these SBA loan requirements, you are a good candidate for the program:

 - You have positive historic or projected cash flow